Why women are stuck in low-paying jobs in india (key reasons & solutions)

 Guided by Government programmes

-Government-led initiatives in India have demonstrated a firm commitment to improving the financial well-being of women.
-Campaigns emphasising the value of educating girls have been widely publicized.
+Government initiatives in India have played a significant role in improving women’s access to education and employment.
+Campaigns promoting girl child education and financial inclusion have helped shift societal attitudes and increase school enrolment among girls.
 In many cases, local schools receive funding that upgrades facilities and helps address issues that deter female students from staying in class.
 Over time, more girls can progress to higher levels of education and eventually consider employment in sectors that pay well.
 A portion of these programmes also relies on targeted scholarships or schemes that reduce costs for families, making it more feasible to let daughters continue their studies until they gain important credentials.

-Some government programmes offer specialised training in fields like manufacturing, administration, or digital services.
+Several government programmes now focus on skill development in areas such as manufacturing, administration, and digital services.
+These initiatives provide practical training, helping women build job-ready skills and improve their chances of securing better-paying employment.
 These initiatives often incorporate practical sessions led by instructors or industry professionals who outline the competencies that employers expect.
 Early training equips them with a degree of confidence, especially when they stand among peers who share similar goals.
 It can also open doors to jobs that include better salaries or the prospect of advancement within a formal structure.

 Read Also: Reality of Challenges Faced by Girls in India